2011 Bolivian judicial election: Background

 The governing MAS party said the vote would make judges more accountable ad improve the efficacy of the judicial process.
 However, the opposition parties urged voters to either abstain or leave the ballots blank on the grounds that the election could "erode the independence of the judiciary" and strengthen President Evo Morales as 114 of the candidates were chosen by a Congress dominated by MAS.
 Previously judges had been directly elected by the Congress.

 Candidates

 Proposed Supreme Court magistrates must be approved as qualified by a two-thirds vote of the Plurinational Legislative Assembly.
 Candidates are forbidden from campaigning and from affiliating with political parties.

 Election

 Over 5,000,000 people registered to vote.

-Ipsos Apoyo said that with 76.2% of votes counted, between 46% to 48% of votes cast were invalid, while valid votes accounted for about 38%, with the remaining ballots left blank.
+Ipsos Apoyo said that with 76.2% of votes counted, between 46% and 48% of votes cast were invalid, while valid votes accounted for about 38%, with the remaining ballots left blank.
 Absenteeism was roughly 20%.
 It was read as a setback for Morales, particularly in light of the 2011 Bolivian protests.